oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_vm_cluster_network_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple VmClusterNetwork resources in Oracle Cloud Infrastructure
-- Gets a list of the VM cluster networks in the specified compartment.
+- Gets a list of the Exadata Cloud@Customer VM cluster networks in the specified compartment.
 - If *vm_cluster_network_id* is specified, the details of a single VmClusterNetwork will be returned.

 ..
 Aliases